Choosing the right financial institution for you can make all the difference when it comes to personal finance.

 Here are some of the best SoFi promotions going on right now:

-SoFi is offering new and existing SoFi Money customers a $100 bonus.
+Recently announced, SoFi is offering new and existing SoFi Checking & Savings (formerly SoFi Money) customers up to a $300 bonus.
 You'll need to set up direct deposit, but you'll have until the promo ends to complete one.
+This is now setup as a tiered bonus, the more you direct deposit, the more you'll earn.

 How to earn the bonus

-The Sofi Money sign up offer requires you to set up direct deposits in order to earn the $100 bonus.
+The SoFi Checking and Savings sign up offer requires you to set up direct deposits in order to earn the $300 bonus.
 Full requirements to receive this bonus are:

-- Open a new SoFi Money account using the link below.
+- Open a new SoFi Checking and Savings account using the link below.

-- Bonus will be credited to your account within 2 weeks of meeting the requirements.
+- Bonus will be received as Bitcoin credited to your account within 7 days of completing the requirements.

 Expires: Limited Time